meenbeese/meenbeese/README.md

 ## 🟢 Activities

-Currently, I am working on creating my first Android app using Kotlin/Java. <br>
+Currently, I am working on maintaining my existing Android app and releasing a new one.
+I also will start to work on web development projects after learning the necessary concepts :) <br>

 I also many hobbies like reading, and listening to podcasts and walking around <br> the city.
 Yes, the computer screen can indeed be consuming sometimes :)